WiIdNeo/DnD/Mechanics/Fighting/Fighting_TokenVariant.md

 Dodges backwards are always harder: −1.
 See the Weapon Table for typical attack angle/reach, which determines how small the escape AoE can be.

-*Token cost:* whatever you bid in the exchange (Section 5.2) — there is no fixed cost anymore.
-Bidding more tokens directly raises your Defense Roll.

 - **Win:** 0 damage.
 - **Lose:** full damage.